Tonyg92x/42-common-core/README.md

 <!-- 08-minishell -->
 ## 08-minishell
 <p>
-This is a shell program to explore a unix operating system.
+This is a shell program.
 The non bonus is limited to pipe operators.
-This project is like 70% parsing to understand the command input the right way and afterward (30 %) execute it the right way to have a behavior close to bash.
+This project is mostly about parsiong and having good small usefull fonction that you can use multiple time.
 </p>

 <!-- 09-cub3d -->